courselab/snaskii21/README.md

 If you have obtained the project source from the __version control repository__, you'll need to have GNU Build System (Autotools) installed.

+In case you do not hear any music, make sure you have mpg123 installed in your current machine executing the code.

 ### Debian/Ubuntu based platforms: